DanBurton/Blog/Markdown/Type-safe URLs for Snap.md

 * May 11: blog post
 * May 18: blog post

+I will begin weekly blog posts during this period, even though it is not part of the "actual"
+Summer of Code time.

 ### Primary research period

 From May 20 to June 17,